 We had to gauge actual interest and intent, and asking people for physical money generally validates your idea.
 This led us to needing legal work done and gathering feedback forms.

-Additionally, we knew we were building the right hype when people were asking us, “When will the gym open?” and “How much is it going to cost to join?”
+Additionally, we knew we were building the right hype when people were asking us, “When will the gym open?” and “How much will it cost to join?”

 By now, we had gained ample leverage due to the momentum from word of mouth and Facebook, so we approached our local newspaper in person and asked them to run a piece in the paper about what we were doing.
 They did.
 If you try to replicate this step and worry the paper would say no, remember you have a network!
 Someone is bound to be able to make an introduction.